Do Levees Alone Provide Enough Flood Protection? No, They Do Not.

 Levees alone are not sufficient to reduce flood risk from hurricane surge, but with a Multiple Lines of Defense approach, we can better ensure their success and sustain some measure of a functioning economy, culture and our beautiful wetlands for the coming decades.

 This is part 5 of our ongoing series where our experts will answer 10 fundamental questions with new and updated information, so that reasonable and scientifically-sound decisions can be made about the long-term sustainability of the delta and surrounding ecosystems.
-View parts one, two, three and four.
+View an introduction to this series as well as posts on sediment, vegetation, and diversions.